nasa/astrobee/localization/nodes/readme.md

 # Package Overview
 The nodes package provides classes for adding nodes to a graph for optimization.
 Nodes are equivalent to state parameters that should always be added/removed/updated at the same time.
 For example, when performing visual-intertial odometry, a single node may contain pose, velocity and IMU bias values.
 For a simple localization graph, a single node may contain just a pose.
 For timestamped nodes containing a single type (such as just a pose), use the TimestampedNodes class.
 For timestamped nodes containing multiple types (such as the pose, velocity bias node), use the TimestampedCombinedNodes class and override the AddNode and GetNode methods.

-## Nodes
+## Values
-Wrapper around GTSAM values class that enables adding and removing nodes given their key.
+Wrapper around GTSAM values class that enables adding and removing values given their key.

 ## TimestampedNodes
 Class that enables adding and removing simple nodes containing a single type given their timestamp.